slip-slap/slip-slap.github.io/_posts/2019-12-10-math-apply-probability-and-statistics-model-inference-optimal-inference.md

 approach to statistical inference called **decision theory**.
 While it is not always the case that a performance measure is based on a loss function, this holds in some of the most important problems in statistical inference.

+#### Estimator and estimate
+1. The difference is very obvious if you have some basic understanding about english words.
+2. timer, heater, sampler, they are just tool to make a result.
+3. estimator is used to make a estimate, sampler is used to get a sampling point.